-Over recent years, national affection and dedicated conservation efforts have helped ensure the long-term survival of an animal whose forebears inhabited the earth some 30 million years ago.
+Over recent years, national affection and dedicated conservation efforts have helped ensure the long-term survival of this animal, whose ancestors inhabited the earth some 30 million years ago.

-13 different otter species are found across the globe but the Eurasian otter (lutra lutra) is the only species to inhabit Europe.
-These short-limbed mammals can be found in France, Greece, Spain, Turkey and Scandinavia - and happily the UK population is showing healthy signs of growth after its sad decline in the 1950s.
+There are 13 different otter species worldwide, but the Eurasian otter is the only species to inhabit Europe.
+These short-limbed mammals can be found in France, Greece, Spain, Turkey and Scandinavia.
+Happily the UK population is showing healthy signs of growth after its sad decline in the 1950s.
 Otters are now found in most of England and Wales as conservation efforts successfully encourage their return.